Senior Leadership Team

 Honor Whitley - Year 1 Teacher ( Hawthorn Class)

 Having qualified at the Institute of Education, I have worked in schools across London and now love having the chance to work in my local community.
 As a passionate Early Years teacher, it is of the utmost importance to ensure all my pupils love learning; through play, exploration and fun, we experience the excitement of discovering new ideas and skills.
 I set high standards for all my pupils and encourage them to aim for the best, to learn from their mistakes and most importantly, to know and believe that they can succeed.

-At Bevington, I am responsible for leading EYFS Maths and I promote and foster links with our Local Community.
+At Bevington, I am responsible for leading EYFS Maths.

 Lewis Dasso - PE HLTA